tcltk/tcl/doc/dev/value-history.md

 Each argument value _argv_[_i_] passed to a command arrives in the form  of a (__char__ *).
 The caller is presumed to pass a non-NULL pointer to a suitably usable contiguous chunk of memory, interpreted as a C array of type **char**.
+(The caller is also required to keep this memory allocated and undisturbed while the command implementation completes.
+In the days of Tcl 7, this was trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
 The contents of that array determine the string value.
 Each element with (unsigned) **char** value between 1 and 255 represent an element of the string, stored at the correponding index of that string.
 The first element with value 0 (aka **NUL**) is not part of the string value, but marks its end.

 From this implementation, we see that a Tcl string in release 7.6 is a sequence of zero or more __char__ values from the range 1..255.